 March 13, 1973 - Excerpt of Gloria Steinem speech where she talks about women and reproductive freedom, birth control, and women on welfare.

-March 13, 1973 - A discussion with sociologist and writer Greg Stone about the sport and "drama" of professional wrestling, especially in the Twin Cities.
+March 13, 1973 - On this First Edition program, a discussion with sociologist and writer Greg Stone about the sport and "drama" of professional wrestling, especially in the Twin Cities.

 March 15, 1973 - MPR’s Connie Goldman sits down with composer Aaron Copland for conversation at a local diner.
 In between food and drink, Goldman asks Copland about conducting, his film scores, time overseas, and his youth.